sfu-ireceptor/turnkey-service/README.md

 1) Running the application directly in the operating system or

 2) (recommended) running within a Docker container.

 Both approaches have advantages and disadvantages.
+For the uninitiated, Docker is a light weight virtualization and provisioning technology for robustly running applications in relative isolation from one another.
+See [the Docker website](https://www.docker.com/) for further details.
 The main advantage of Docker is that we ensure that all the execution dependencies for the application are properly configured for you with a Docker Compose configuration we provide here (details below).

-One possible disadvantage is that some organizations discourage the use of Docker.
+One possible disadvantage is that some organizations discourage the use of Docker because of peculiar security issues (see also the Deployment Procedure section below).
 In such cases, you should perhaps contact your institution's IT department for appropriate guidance.
 Here, we give you the formula for using Docker to run the application.
 However, note that all configuration procedures are the same for dockerized and non-dockerized versions of the application and its submodules.

 ## Configuration Procedure ##

+**Installation of Docker**

+If you choose to run the dockerized versions of the applications, you'll obviously need to [install Docker first] (https://docs.docker.com/engine/installation/).

 **Configuring repository-mongodb**